JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 - Two pooling layers reduce the size of the previous layer.
 - One flatten layer converts multi-dimensional arrays into one-dimensional vectors.
 - One dense layer is usually applied at the end of the chain.
-- One softmax layer is usually the last layer and results in probabilities.
+- One softmax layer is usually the last one and results in probabilities.

 ```@example nn
 using Random